seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 But wherefore do you hold me here so long?
 What is it that you would impart to me?
 If it be aught toward the general good,
-Set honour in one eye and death i’ the other,
+Set honour in one eye and death i' the other,
 And I will look on both indifferently,
 For let the gods so speed me as I love
 The name of honour more than I fear death.